jonaslindemann/NAISS-support-web/docs/login/ssh_login.md

 ## Users who do not have a SUPR account

 For users without SUPR account currently only Kerberos login is officially supported.
-If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact PDC support ([support@pdc.kth.se](mailto:support@pdc.kth.se)) along with information about your PDC username and the email with which your SUPR account is registered.
+If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact NAISS support along with information about your PDC username and the email with which your SUPR account is registered.

 ## Configuring ssh keys and kerberos login